tb9757/Student-Academic-Performance/README.md

 ## Acknowledgements (optional)

--   Thanks to Emma, my coursemates and the instructors.
+-   Thanks to Emma, my coursemates and the code institute instructors.